13 Medical Reasons for Hair Loss (Men and Women)

 Medical Reasons for Hair Loss - Ringworm

-Treatment is usually an antifungal medication.
-Left untreated, ringworm can cause permanent hair loss.
+If left untreated, ringworm can cause permanent hair loss.
+Treatment usually involves antifungal medication.

 • Fungal Infection